4 mins read

 3. Lower levels of distress

-4. Greater resistance to the common cold
+4. More excellent resistance to the common cold

 5. Better psychological and physical well-being